Introduction

 Database Dialect: Select the database dialect which defines how the SQL statements are generated.

-Driver Name: Select an appropriate driver for your specific database.
+Database Driver: Select an appropriate driver for your specific database or select the "Use latest driver version available" option in which case upon execution the node will automatically use the driver with the latest (highest) driver version that is available for the current database type.
 If there is no matching JDBC driver it first needs to be registered, see Register your own JDBC drivers.
 Only drivers that have been registered for the selected database type will be available for selection.

 Database URL: A driver-specific JDBC URL.
 Enter the database information in the placeholder, such as the host, port, and database name.